 Where are NABARD Garde A officers posted?

-The NABARD headquarters is in Mumbai, Maharashtra, and it sets major policies and strategies.
-Officers can also be posted to around 30 regional offices across India, mostly in state capitals.
-Initial postings are usually urban or semi-urban, with occasional rural field visits.
+The NABARD headquarters is located in Mumbai, Maharashtra, where major policies and strategies are planned.
+NABARD also has around 30 regional offices across India, mainly in state capitals.
+Officers are generally posted in urban or semi-urban areas at the start of their careers, with occasional visits to rural areas for fieldwork.

 | Aspect | Details |